-The teacher demonstrates, in his or her performances, knowledge and skills in designing and conducting an instructional experience.
+The teacher demonstrates, in their performances, knowledge and skills in designing and conducting an instructional experience.

 - 1. The teacher identifies and teaches to clear objectives, and designs instruction experiences appropriate for the level and curriculum. - 2.
 The teacher utilizes principles of learning in helping students achieve objectives.